We discovered fantastic bakeries, offering bread, cakes, and sweets. Come along for a tasty ride to our favorite Mid-Atlantic bakeries.

 Our dog Sophie loves Robert E. Lee Park, and we love that the park is close to Bonjour French Bakery and Café.
 The mango tart, passion fruit tart, and almond croissants are my favorite items in this small bakery/café.
-If I know I'm going to be in the area around lunchtime, there's a chicken sandwich on a croissant with my name on it.
+If I know I will be in the area around lunchtime, there’s a chicken sandwich on a croissant with my name on it.

-They have a few tables inside and a front porch counter with six seats for eating on site.
-But with such a great park nearby, I recommend heading over to Robert E. Lee Park to enjoy your breakfast or lunch treats.
+They have a few tables inside and a front porch counter with six seats for eating on-site.
+But with such a great park nearby, I recommend heading to Robert E. Lee Park to enjoy your breakfast or lunch treats.
 Bonjour has been around for 22 years, according to their website, and I hope they have many more years to come.

-During lunch at Portabello's in Kennett Square, I asked chef/owner Brett if he knew any good bakeries in the area and he recommended I go to West Chester.
-He said, “Carlino's is not only a great little market, but they also have excellent breads, cakes, and Italian sweets.”
-Carlino's Market has their bakery in their Ardmore, PA location, that sends baked goods to West Chester worth checking out.
-We took chef Brett's advice and drove to West Chester the following weekend and found one of the best Italian markets in the Mid-Atlantic area.
+During lunch at Portabello’s in Kennett Square, I asked chef/owner Brett if he knew any good bakeries in the area, and he recommended I go to West Chester.
+He said, “Carlino’s is not only a great little market, but they also have excellent breads, cakes, and Italian sweets.”
+Carlino’s Market has its bakery in the Ardmore, PA location that sends baked goods to West Chester worth checking out.
+We took Chef Brett’s advice and drove to West Chester the following weekend and found one of the best Italian markets in the Mid-Atlantic area.